sharwahodgar/day2_devops/README.md

     * Stops and removes any previous container named `day2-web-app`.
     * Launches the new Docker image on the host's **port 8081**.

----

-## 📸 Proof of Execution

-### 1. Successful Jenkins Build Log

-This screenshot confirms the pipeline completed all stages successfully and shows the deployment URL is correctly set to 8081.

-### 2. Deployed Application (Port 8081)

-This image shows the application running live in the browser, confirming the successful deployment of the Docker container.

-### 3. Jenkins Dashboard (Port 8080)

-This image shows the Jenkins dashboard, which runs on a separate port (8080) to manage the pipeline itself.